bguesman/docsify-test/docs/editor/blocks/texture_cloud_plane_block.md

     <p>Various ambient light values.
 Left: no ambient light.
 These clouds are clearly too dark.
 Middle: 0.75.
 This seems about right.
 Right: 1.5.
 Too much ambient light can hide the details of self-shadowing.</p>
 </div>

+### Self Shadowing

+Expanse lumps all direct light attenuation that results from clouds casting volumetric shadows onto themselves into this category.
+Approximations are made here to make the clouds more art-directable and more performant.

 #### Self Shadowing
 **C# member variable:** `bool m_selfShadowing` \
 Whether or not the clouds cast shadows on themselves.